SpoorthiChandraP/Multi-Sign-Language-Converter/README.md

   python app.py
   ```

-Now, your application should be up and running, ready to convert ASL, BSL, SSL, and ISL gestures into spoken language and text.
+Now, your application should be up and running, ready to convert ASL and ISL gestures into speech and text.